About estimated conversions

 Conversions that can be estimated

-Cross-device conversions are counted when people click an ad on one device or browser and then convert on a different one.
+Cross-device conversions are counted when people click on an ad on one device or browser and then convert on a different one.

 Two examples of a cross-device conversion

 - Maria's planning a family holiday.
-In the morning, while waiting for her train to work, she looks up potential destinations on her mobile phone by searching on Google.com.
-She clicks on an ad for "Honolulu hotels" and likes the website that the mobile ad introduces her to.
+In the morning, while waiting for her train to work, she looks up potential destinations on her mobile phone by searching on Google.co.uk.
+She clicks an ad for "Honolulu hotels" and likes the website that the mobile ad introduces her to.
 Later that evening, when she's at home on her tablet, Maria returns to that website to book the trip for her family.